How do I find out if Medicaid filed a claim against the estate after someone dies? – North Carolina

 Short Answer

 In North Carolina, Medicaid estate recovery is usually handled as a creditor claim by the North Carolina Department of Health and Human Services (DHHS).
 The most reliable way to confirm whether a claim was filed is to check the estate file with the Clerk of Superior Court and to confirm whether any written claim from DHHS was received and logged by the personal representative or the estate’s attorney.
-If the estate has opened, the personal representative can also send (or confirm that counsel sent) the required creditor notice to DHHS so any DHHS claim must be presented within the applicable claim period.
+If the estate has opened, the personal representative should also confirm whether the required creditor notice was sent to DHHS when the decedent was receiving medical assistance, because that notice affects the time for DHHS to present its claim.

 Understanding the Problem